xrdocs/ncs5500/_tutorials/acl-packet-length-matching-ncs55xx-and-ncs5xx.md

   - Sometimes in real production networks, we are not sure what packet length we will receive on the interface.
 Whether it have a VLAN header or not, or what will be the size of the packet.
   - In this scenarios, it is recommended to use range option
-  - This will help in optimum resource utilization with lesser TCAM entries
+  - This will help in optimizing resource utilization with lesser TCAM entries
   - For example, if we want to permit packets only with length 800 to 810 bytes while denying others.
   - This will consume 13 entries in the TCAM